 It's also hinted he didn't count on the rabidly anti-Horde ambassador.
 The Ambassador's interest in the Horde's desire for revenge, the easily located spy with an itinerary for the General's journey, and the speed with which a replacement is found are too convenient.
 This Cycle was planned.

-Taran Zhu of the pandaren calls both sides out on this in the latest patch:
+Taran Zhu, leader of the Shado-Pan, calls both sides out on this in the latest patch:

 Taran Zhu: ENOUGH!!
 There will be no more bloodshed today.
 I see now why your Alliance and Horde cannot stop fighting.
 Every reprisal is itself an act of aggression, and every act of aggression triggers immediate reprisal. [...]
 SILENCE!
 YOU must break the cycle.
 It ends TODAY.
 Here.
 The cycle ends when you, Regent Lord, and you, Lady Proudmoore, turn from one another.
 And walk.
 Away.